eduardovyhmeister/Datamite/README.md

 python manage.py test
 ```

-If you want to generate a 'coverage' (use 'pip' to install this package) report, you can instead use:
+If you want to generate a 'coverage' (use `pip` to install this package) report, you can instead use:
 ```
 cd foldername/
 python -m coverage run --source='.' manage.py test